DFE-Digital/early-careers-framework/docs/source/ecf/how-to-guides.html.md

 ### View all details for all existing partnership

-Providers can view details for all existing partnerships to check  information is correct and whether any have had their status challenged by schools.
-[Find out more about partnership statuses.](LINK NEEDED).
+View details for all existing partnerships to check information is correct and whether any have had their status challenged by schools.
+[Find out more about partnership statuses.](/api-reference/ecf/definitions-and-states/#partnership-states)

-View existing partnership details by using the endpoint:

 ```
 GET /api/v3/partnerships/ecf